The three breweries of St Gall Abbey and beer in Carolingian times.

 Jorg, a craft brewmaster who died in 1437 in Nuremberg, a lay brewer, not a monk!

-Jorg, a brewmaster who died in 1437 in Nuremberg, a lay craftman brewer, not a monk!
+Jorg, a brewmaster who died in 1437 in Nuremberg, a lay craftman or fellow-brewer (Bruder), not a monk!

 Trossingen, year 580.
 A maple wood flask with traces of honeyed beer with hops found in grave 58 (©Archäologisches Landesmuseum Baden-Württemberg).